FusionAuth/fusionauth-site/_drafts/easy-integration-fusionauth-nodejs.md

 });
 ```

-Since this is a tutorial, we're not incorporating proper error handling.
-Also, we are not checking to see if we have a logged in user.
-In addition, note that we pass `null` as the first parameter in the `client.register()` call.
+In this tutorial, we're not incorporating proper error handling. and we are not checking to see if we have a logged in user.
+These are things you would want to handle in a production application.

+Note that we pass `null` as the first parameter in the `client.register()` call.
 This tells FusionAuth to generate a UUID for this user.
 You can optionally create your own UUID and pass it in place of null.

-Restart the server, and POST to the register route.
-An example using curl (replace `[Your Application ID]` with your real `applicationId`):
+Restart the server, and POST to the register route, using `cURL`, or your favorite REST client.
+An example using curl (replace `[Your Application Id]` with your real `applicationId`):

 ```js
 curl -X POST \